JS Centre Salif Keita

-Jeunesse Sportive Centre Salif Keita (JS CSK) is a Malian football club based in Bamako.
+Jeunesse Sportive Centre Salif Keita (JS CSK) is a Malian professional football club based in Bamako.

 History

 Founded in 1995, former players include Mahamadou Diarra, Cheick Diabaté and Seydou Keita.
 The club was founded by Malian football legend Salif Keita as a training centre for young Malian football players.

 Playing in the top division in Malian football its home stadium is Stade Centre Salif Keita.
 The team's colours are blue and yellow.